David Icke: Turquoise period

 There followed what Icke called his "turquoise period".
 He had been channelling for some time, he wrote, and had received a message through automatic writing that he was a "Son of the Godhead", interpreting "Godhead" as the "Infinite Mind".
 He began to wear only the colour turquoise, often a turquoise shell suit, a colour he saw as a conduit for positive energy.
 He also started working on his third book, and the first of his New-Age period, The Truth Vibrations.

 In August 1990, before his visit to Peru, Icke met Deborah Shaw, an English psychic based in Calgary, Alberta, Canada.
 When he returned from Peru they began a relationship, with the apparent blessing of Icke's wife.
 In March 1991 Shaw began living with the couple, a short-lived arrangement that the press called the "turquoise triangle".
 Shaw changed her name to Mari Shawsun, while Icke's wife became Michaela, which she said was an aspect of the Archangel Michael.

 The relationship with Shaw led to the birth of a daughter in December 1991, although she and Icke had by then ceased their relationship.
-Icke wrote in 1993 that he decided not to visit his daughter and had seen her only once, at Shaw's request.
+Icke wrote in 1993 that at Shaw's request he decided not to visit their daughter and had seen her only once.
 Icke's wife gave birth to the couple's second son in November 1992.